haohanchen/Teaching-Duke-PS733-Advanced-Regression/README.md

 [Lab 6 Get confidence interval through simulation](../../tree/master/06-Simulateion-OLS-Logit-Probit): How to approximate distributions of estimated coefficients in Logit and Probit models with a simulation approach?

-[Lab 7 Prediction in Logit and Probit Models](../../tree/master/07-Predict-Logit-Visualize): How to get prediction and its uncertainty in Logit and Probit model with a simulation approach?
+[Lab 7 Prediction in Logit and Probit Models](../../tree/master/07-Predict-Logit-Visualize): How to predict and get uncertainty of our prediction for Logit and Probit model?
+We use a simulation approach again.
 Don't count on build-in functions of the `glm` package.
 There's quite a lot of coding here.

 [Lab 8 Multinomial Data](../../tree/master/08-Multinomial-Data): Appropriate models when outcomes are categorical.
 Simulation of confidence intervals of coefficients.
 Simulation of predictive intervals.